 Our third-year residents rotate with the VA Hospital in Murfreesboro, TN for their 4-week Behavioral Science rotation.

 The Tennessee Valley Healthcare System provides ambulatory care, primary care and secondary care in acute medicine and surgery, specialized tertiary care, transplant services, spinal cord injury, outpatient care, and a full range of extended care and mental health services.
 The Alvin C. York campus in Murfreesboro is a Network Referral Center for Mental Health Services, Geriatrics, and Extended Care.
 Tennessee Valley Healthcare System provides a full range of specialized medical services.

 Ministry in Motion is a fully equipped medical bus that brings healthcare services directly to those who need it most.
 The unit utilizes schools, homeless shelters, housing complexes, and non-profits throughout Rutherford County as access points to reach our community's uninsured and underserved.
 Serving on the unit allows residents the unique opportunity to see firsthand the barriers and obstacles their patients face when trying to navigate the healthcare system and access care.

 "So much of what we do in this residency is about community involvement, and no rotation emphasizes that more than the Mobile Health Unit (MHU).
 My time on the MHU really opened my eyes to all the resources available to those less fortunate in the Murfreesboro community.
-I feel so proud to be involved with Saint Thomas Health's Mission to serve all persons."
+I feel so proud to be involved with the Ascension Saint Thomas Mission to serve all persons."

 -- Meagan McDonnell, Class of 2019